-- Prepare graduates who will be competent to provide quality comprehensive care that responds to the increasing oral health care needs of individuals, families and communities. - Provide access to early interventions, quality preventive and primary oral health care, through collaborative referrals to dentists and other health care practitioners. - Ensure admission of a qualified and diverse student population leading to an oral health care workforce that reflects the communities served. - Participate in collaborative community health promotion with education and industry partners to foster expanded practice and research opportunities. - Engage students in professional activities and lifelong learning to advance the profession and the discipline of dental hygiene. - Provide outcomes that reflect relevant and current dental hygiene practice.
+- Prepare graduates who will be competent to manage quality comprehensive care that responds to the increasing oral health care needs of individuals, families and communities. - Provide access to early interventions and quality preventive and primary oral health care through collaborative referrals to dentists and other health care practitioners. - Ensure admission of a qualified and diverse student population leading to an oral health care workforce that reflects the communities served. - Participate in collaborative community health promotion with education and industry partners to foster expanded practice and research opportunities. - Engage students in professional activities and lifelong learning to advance the profession and the discipline of dental hygiene, dental therapy and advanced dental therapy. - Provide outcomes that reflect relevant and current dental hygiene, dental therapy and advanced dental therapy practice.